Extract multiple lines from a cell

 At the core, this formula looks for a line delimiter ("delim") and replaces it with a large number of spaces using the SUBSTITUTE and REPT functions.

-Note: For the new line delimiter on Windows, you'll want to use CHAR(10).
-On Excel for Mac, use CHAR(13).
+Note: In older versions of Excel on a Mac, use CHAR(13) instead of CHAR(10).
 The CHAR function returns a character based on it's numeric code.

 The number of spaces used to replace the line delimiter is based on the total length the text in the cell.
 The formula then uses the MID function to extract the desired line.
 The starting point is worked out with: